dentarg/auth0-blog/_posts/2018-03-16-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 - 2018-02-06-developing-games-with-react-redux-and-svg-part-1
 ---

 **TL;DR:** This is the third part of the series about developing a Web application based on ASP.NET Core 2.0 and React.
 [In the first post](http://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1), you built a secured Web API application that provides a list of books with ASP.NET Core 2.0.
 [In the second post](https://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2/), you created a *Single Page Application* (SPA) client based on React to consume this API.
-In this post, you will integrate the client-server system with scopes and authorization management by using Auth0 services.
+In this post, you will integrate the client-server system with scopes and authorization management by using Auth0.
 You can find [the final code of both the React client and the ASP.NET server in this GitHub repository](https://github.com/andychiare/react-netcore2-auth0-scopes).

 {% include tweet_quote.html quote_text="Learn how to integrate React and ASP.NET Core apps in this practical tutorial." %}